They approach you with their puppy eyes, they pull on your clothes. “I’m hungry,” they say. “I’m sick.”

 Think.
 What time is it?
 Should they be at school at this time?
 Why did their parents opt to send them on the street instead of sending them to school?
 Because they live day by day, and the fact that school can be good for their children’s future is probably something so far they can’t even imagine it.
 And a child begging always hits harder on a tourist who feels almost guilty for having the money to travel and have fun.

 For some parents, unfortunately, it is more feasible to send a child to beg and get money at the end of the day, than it is to send them to school.
-Do not support this thinking.
+Do not support this kind of thinking.
 If a child asks for money.
 Ask them.
 “Isn’t this time for school?
 Go to school!
 They’ll give you food!”
 Which is true.

 In most countries, school means a plate of food – which means one meal less for the family to provide, every, single, day of the week.
 So hey, just think, they might not realize it right now, and still give you the puppy eyes – do it anyway.